GfSE/SAF-Specification/viewpoints/System-Interface-Definition-Viewpoint.md

 ## Purpose
 The System Interface Definition Viewpoint captures system wide concepts defining interfaces.
 It allows to adopt long-lived standards and to harmonize conceptual interface definitions to improve interchangeability, interoperability, and portability.
 ## Applicability
-The System Interface Definition Viewpoint supports the "prepare for system requirement definition" activity included the "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.3] and contributes to the artifact "System Requirements Definition Report".
+The System Interface Definition Viewpoint supports the "prepare for system requirement definition" activity part of the "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.3] and contributes to the artifact "System Requirements Definition Report".

 Furthermore, the viewpoint supports the "Interface Management" approach of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§3.2.4].
 ## Presentation